 Explore the Historic Town of La Orotava

 La Orotava is one of the oldest towns in Tenerife, once housing some of the island's wealthiest residents.
 Its old-timey stateliness is evident when you walk in the shadow of its grand and colorful mansions.
 An example?
 The famous Casa de los Balcones ("house of the balconies"), with its gorgeous, wrought iron-surrounded platforms overlooking the cobblestone streets below.
 Another scenic site is the Jardines del Marquesado de la Quinta Roja, an area of walkways through lush, beautiful gardens.
 There’s also a botanic garden where you can see a very Tenerifian dragon tree.

 Tenerife is packed with natural beauty, from beaches to mountains, and the town of Masca on the west side of the island offers one of the most breathtaking scenes.
 The drive itself—a narrow mountain pass dotted with viewpoints and pulloffs galore—is half the reason to go.
 The views continue once you get to Masca.
 From the souvenir shop and restaurant perched on the side of the mountain, you can enjoy a drink while taking in the wild scenery below.
 A few different walking trails will lead you further down into the village, showcasing the area's unique vegetation along the way.

 Find Adventure in Los Cristianos

-If you head to this town on the southern side of Tenerife, you’ll probably notice immediately that the climate here is drier and more desert-like than the lush, tropical north side of the island.
-The warmer temps and sunnier days make this destination popular for water sports and activities.
-Along Playa de los Cristianos, you’ll find several companies and opportunities to go scuba diving, snorkeling, dolphin and whale watching, fishing, and more.
-Head to the nearby El Médano for windsurfing.
+Head to this town on the southern side of Tenerife and you’ll probably notice immediately that the climate is drier, more desert-like than the lush, tropical north side of the island.
+The warmer temps and sunnier days make Los Cristianos a popular destination for adventurous water sports.
+Along Playa de los Cristianos, you’ll find company after company offering scuba diving, snorkeling, dolphin and whale watching, fishing, and more.
+Additionally, nearby El Médano is popular for windsurfing.